Restaurant visual identity: traditional method vs Masterestaurant method

 Alternative 2 — Generalist agency without restaurant experience

-These agencies charge between $3,500 and $9,000 USD for a deliverable that includes a logo, palette, and basic guide, but omit the critical applications for restaurants: printed menu, kitchen signage, delivery packaging, and social media templates.
-The price looks attractive compared to a specialized agency, but the total cost — including the redesign — ends up being 37% higher on average.
-For independent restaurants and chains of up to 5 locations, the Masterestaurant method produces a visual identity coherent with real operations at a typical cost of $1,200–$3,500 USD, including strategic direction, generative AI tools, and review by a foodservice-specialized designer.
-The starting point is not aesthetic but financial: target average check, average food cost, and monthly marketing budget.
-An identity that does not begin with those three numbers has a 41% probability of requiring adjustment before 18 months, based on Masterestaurant's tracking of 87 operators between 2023 and 2025.
+These agencies charge $3,500 to $9,000 USD for logo, palette, and a basic guide, then stop there — no printed menu, no kitchen signage, no delivery packaging, no social templates.
+The upfront price looks appealing next to a specialized agency, but once you add the redesign, total cost runs 37% higher on average.
+For independent restaurants and chains of up to 5 locations, the Masterestaurant method produces a visual identity coherent with real operations for $1,200 to $3,500 USD, strategic direction, generative AI tools, and a foodservice-specialized designer's final review all included.
+Here the starting point isn't aesthetic.
+It's THREE numbers: target average ticket, average food cost, monthly marketing budget.
+Skip those and, based on our tracking of 87 operators between 2023 and 2025, the identity carries a 41% chance of needing adjustment before month 18.
+And by 2026, platforms like Canva for Teams, Adobe Firefly, and foodservice-trained palette generators compress into 2 to 3 weeks what used to take 10, without coherence or scalability taking the hit.

 Scalability: the difference between an 80-page manual and a guide the team actually uses